API Reference

 return <DotLottieReact src="animation.lottie" autoplay loop dotLottieRefCallback={setDotLottie} />;

-}Once you have the instance, you can use all properties, methods, and events from the core player:
+}The instance exposes all properties, methods, and events of the core player:

 Properties —